Analysis of Fourier Neural Operators via Effective Field Theory: Effective Field Theory for Neural Operators

 where the action $S(u)$ fully determines the statistical weight of each configuration.
 The expectation value of $u$ at position $x$ is therefore obtained from the path integral

 Because both differentiation and ordinary integration act linearly on the functional measure, connected correlators furnish a systematic means of computing expectation values that involve products, derivatives, or integrals of multiple fields.
-In what follows, closed-form expressions for these correlators are derived, and—paralleling the analysis in Section 2—recursive relations are established for the two-point kernel and the four-point vertex.
+In what follows, closed form expressions for these correlators are derived, and—paralleling the analysis in Appendix~\ref{app:fcn}—recursive relations are established for the two-point kernel and the four-point vertex.
 Finally, explicit formulas are provided for the susceptibility of the kernel to perturbations parallel and perpendicular to a chosen reference trajectory in function space, thereby quantifying anisotropic responses to input variations.
+In the analysis, $\mathbf{u}$ and $\mathbf{v}$ are fixed input functions; no assumption on an input distribution is needed.
+Expectations are taken over the random initialization of the network parameters, while in experiments we use a Gaussian random field for sampling input functions only as a convenient testbed.